Child Study Team

 • We will have high expectations for consistent early intervention, individualized services, parent empowerment and accountability for results.

-• We will work cooperatively with families, students, community, colleagues, and other professionals in order to promote each student's success and well-being as we help to prepare them for future endeavors.
+• We will work cooperatively with families, students, the community, colleagues, and other professionals in order to promote each student's success and well-being as we help to prepare them for future endeavors.

 Relationships will always be at the core of all that we do.